eluinstra/ebms-admin/ebms-admin/installation.md

 Server started.
 ```

 It shows how the Web interface, SOAP interface en EbMS Server endpoints are configured.
-You can find the different endpoints of the [SOAP Interface]({{ site.baseurl }}{% link ebms-admin/soap.md %}) at http://localhost:8080/service.
+You can find the different [SOAP interface]({{ site.baseurl }}{% link ebms-admin/soap.md %}) endpoints when you open your browser at http://localhost:8080/service.

 See [here]({{ site.baseurl }}{% link ebms-admin/command.md %}) for all command line options.
 See [here]({{ site.baseurl }}{% link ebms-admin/examples.md %}) for more examples.